 Here I have used a formula to sum up the total sales for every salesperson.

-But when I deleted Column C then see what happened, created the #REF! error.
+But when I deleted Column C and then saw what happened, created the #REF! error.
 Because the references from the column are missing, that’s why it is showing the #REF! error.

 - Press Ctrl+Z to undo your operation or write the formula again with corrections.